MessageHandler/MessageHandler.Quickstarts.EventProcessing/README.md

 Use event processing to filter, count, group, join or window event streams and react to the result.

+## Scenario

+In this scenario the event processor will inspect the SensorValueChanged events (emitted by the event generator) and computes the average value over a time period of 10 seconds.

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed